 - Precision F-Strike: In "Spaceape":Big people a talk nobody try to fuck with I-man clarity

-- Subverted later in the song with the line "bending, warping, interfering with the facts", since Spaceape merely pronounce "facts" identically to "fucks".
+- Subverted later in the song with the line "bending, warping, interfering with the facts", since Spaceape's accent make "facts" sound identical to "fucks".

 - Sampling: Done frequently with vocals, which are usually unrecognizable by the time Burial is done with them, as they are usually pitch shifted into androgynous, shifting wails.